goosee007/CyberSecurity-XpreTech/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
+- _What aspect of security do load balancers protect?_
+	- Load balancers off-loading functionality has the potential to deflect DDOS attacks.
+	- Shift attack traffic from corporate servers to public cloud providers.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+- _What is the advantage of a jump box?_
+    - Advantages: is that it allows admins to minimize attacks surface thus making an attack harder.
+	- Is an hardened and monitored device that provides a controlled means of access between two dissimilar security zones.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file logs and system metrics traffic.
 - *What does Filebeat watch for?*
     - Filebeat is designed to watch for and ship log files and forwards the data to Elasticsearch for indexing.